 No. SGMA does not alter surface water rights or groundwater rights under common law or any provision of law that determines or grants surface water rights.
 Groundwater rights will continue to be subject to regulation under article 10, section 2, of the California Constitution.

 SGMA requires that the Kaweah Subbasin be managed and use groundwater in a manner that is sustainable.
 This will require that the three overlying GSAs in the region measure and monitor groundwater levels to meet the sustainability requirements of the law.
 Metering wells is one of several methods that GSA’s can use to monitor groundwater.
-Until GSPs are completed in the year 2020, it is not known what methods will be used to measure and monitor groundwater.

 The three GSAs within the Kaweah Subbasin all hold regular committee and board meetings which are open to the public.
 They each maintain their own websites which include important documents, information and current announcements, and maintain e-mail distribution lists for noticing of meetings, workshops and documents available for public comment.